Enrise/MergeBackBot/README.md

     - merge back # End with a merge-back
 ```

-and the following job in that stage:
+And the following job in that stage:

 ```yml
 # ======================